Fantasia (wrestler): Training

 Born in Frederick, Maryland, a graduate from Frederick High School, Fantasia had always been active in sports throughout school and excelled in power lifting and volleyball.
 Fantasia started her professional wrestling training in 1992 after attending a NWA Crocket Promotions at the Baltimore Arena in Baltimore, Maryland.
 She found little interest during the show until watching a women's wrestling match between Linda Dallas and Misty Blue Simmes.
 After meeting with professional wrestler Dusty Rhodes at the show she found herself ready to start her career as a professional wrestler.

 With the help of her coach, Fantasia started her pro wrestling training in nearby Hagerstown, Maryland at the Superior Pro Wrestling Training Center.
 After three weeks of training Fantasia left the school and continued her training with Bob Starr at the Monster Factory in Baltimore and finalized training at Larry Sharpe's school in New Jersey under Nasty Angel and Spike.
 Fantasia made her live debut against Rusty "The Fox" Thomas in Boonsboro, Maryland for the National Wrestling League defeating Thomas.

 Fantasia has competed in National Wrestling League, Pro Wrestling Entertainment, Thundergirls, World Wide Wrestling Association, and World of Women Wrestlers, and faced numerous female wrestlers, including Lexie Fyfe, Little Jeanne, Lady Victoria, Persephone, Leilani Kai, Chyna, Lita, Allison Danger, Rain, and Amber O'Neal.
 Her feud with Lexie Fyfe lasted over a year.
 Fantasia has also competed overseas and two tours of England and 44 states, as well as in custom DVDs produced by Slammin Ladies, Lady Victoria's WOWW, Sleeperkid's World, Thundergirls, and Magnificent Ladies Wrestling.

+United States Wrestling Association

+Fantasia managed the masked heel tag team the Phantoms (Sorrow and Tragedy) in the USWA in the 1990s and would sometimes team with them against USWA babyfaces.